marctrem/usbarmory-wiki-fork/Compliance-information.md

 # Regulatory information - USB armory Mk II

-F-Secure is committed to providing high quality products and services to all our customers.
-F-Secure products are tested and certified according to applicable laws, regulations, directives and standards per each country or region where the products are available for sale.
+WithSecure is committed to providing high quality products and services to all our customers.
+WithSecure products are tested and certified according to applicable laws, regulations, directives and standards per each country or region where the products are available for sale.
 Declarations of Conformity are kept on record and available upon request:

 Attn: USB armory compliance
-F-Secure Corporation
+WithSecure Corporation
 Tammasaarenkatu 7, P.O.
 Box 24
 00181 Helsinki, Finland